Professional wrestling match types: WarGames match

-Sometimes suffixed with the tagline "The Match Beyond", the WarGames match features two rings surrounded by an enclosed steel cage (usually with a roof), with two teams (or sometimes three) of four or five wrestlers facing one another.
+Sometimes suffixed with the tagline "The Match Beyond," the WarGames match features two rings surrounded by an enclosed steel cage (usually with a roof), with two teams (or sometimes three) of four or five wrestlers facing one another.
 After a portion of the match fought one-on-one, members of the two teams begin to alternate entering the other ring at staggered intervals (with the order decided by a coin toss); once both teams' members have all entered the ring, the first team to score submission or surrender over a member of the opposing team is declared the winner.
 Depending on the rules used, a team may also win by scoring a knockout or pinfall.

 This match was made famous by Jim Crockett Promotions' annual Great American Bash, and later WCW's Wrestle War, before becoming a tradition at their annual Fall Brawl pay-per-view event from 1993 to 1998.
 At Fall Brawl 1998, a three-team WarGames match was held, with pinfalls counting.
 An in name only revamp of WarGames, "WarGames 2000", was held on an episode of WCW Monday Nitro.

 ECW held its own version of WarGames known as an "Ultimate Jeopardy steel cage match" (typically as part of an eponymous event), with weapons available, pinfalls counting, and the losing team receiving a stipulation as a penalty.
 In 2017, WWE's NXT brand began to hold a live event known as NXT TakeOver: WarGames, which feature a version of the WarGames match as their signature event.
 The NXT version of WarGames does not use a roofed cage, and pinfalls count.
+In 2022, the match moved to WWE's main roster PPV Survivor Series.

 In 2021, AEW held a WarGames match between The Pinnacle and The Inner Circle as a "Blood and Guts match", during an eponymous special episode of its weekly series Dynamite.
 AEW adopted the WarGames rules that were used by WCW, with a roofed cage and no pinfalls.